Pumpkin Spice Weight Watchers Muffins are the perfect fall treat. And they’re only three ingredients, so they’re easy to make.

 This is just one of our mini muffin recipes.
 If you like them, check out our full list of The Best Mini Muffin Recipes.

-But to my surprise, these don’t actually taste anything like pumpkin.
-They taste like a spice cake.
+But to my surprise, these don’t actually have a strong pumpkin flavor.
+They taste like a spice cake, just without the cream cheese frosting.
 So guess who has a new favorite treat.

-Plus, it’s so easy.
-The entire recipe is only 3 ingredients: canned pumpkin, a box of cake mix, and water.
+Plus, it’s such an easy recipe with only 3 ingredients: canned pumpkin, a box of cake mix, and water.

 Fill each cavity of a mini muffin pan almost to the top.